laurentperrinet/laurentperrinet.github.io/content/home/hero.md

 widget = "hero"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Novel computational paradigms for vision"
+title = "Novel visual computations"

 # Order that this section will appear in.
 weight = 3